samkas125/samkas125/README.md

   - **Minecraft plugin** that allows users to save, and later access locations in their worlds.

-  - **Maze Game** that algorithmically generates solvable mazes of different difficulties and allows user to solve them.
+  - **Mini Games** - algorithmically generated maze, tetris, pong and snake

 ### I'm currently learning:
   - NLP using HuggingFace transformers